Migarve55/CMinusMinus/README.md

 This is important: there is no type promotion in this language, so be careful with casting.

+## Functions

+Functions are a bit tricky, specially when it comes to returning types.
+In this point, you can only return at the end of the funcition, and the compiler does not check that you always return a value.
+This can cause the VM to break, so be careful.
+I am planning to make this better in the future.

 ## Target language and Enviroment

 The target code runs on a Stack based machine called MAPL.
 Of course, currently this machine is not available to the public.
 I am planning on translating on another intermidiate machine code, but this is a long term goal.

+# Examples

+In the folder "examples" you will see:

+  - helloWorld: obligatory example
+  - pointers: shows you how to use pointers
+  - passByReference: passing arguments to a function example
+  - primesGenerator: as the name indicates, it generates primes until a max number inputed by the user.